-The architect Louis Le Vau was already widely celebrated when Fouquet called on his services in 1653.
-As the King’s “Principal Architect,” he had erected a number of Parisian mansions including the Hôtel Lambert.
-Considered the greatest ambassador of the Italianate style in France, Le Vau also drew inspiration from classical antiquity.
-Drawing on these traditional sources, he then created a powerful new style of his own, starting with Vaux-le-Vicomte – and thus lay the foundations of French architecture for the next 150 years.
+Louis Le Vau was already widely celebrated when Fouquet called on his services in 1653.
+As the King’s “Principal Architect,” he had already erected a number of Parisian famous mansions.
+Considered the greatest ambassador of the Italianate style of architecture in France, Le Vau also drew inspiration from classical antiquity.
+Drawing on these traditional sources, he then created a powerful new style of his own, starting with Vaux-le-Vicomte.
+Here, he layed the foundations of French architecture for the next 150 years.

 The great axis dominates every aspect of this composition, cleverly balanced at times to mask asymmetries.
 It creates a sense of transparency, passing through the château’s entrance hall and Grand Salon, so that the statue of “Hercules at Rest,” can be glimpsed two kilometers further south.